Download This Sample

 Sign Me Up

 Hockey is a family of sports in which two teams play against each other by trying to maneuver a ball or a puck into the opponent’s goal using a hockey stick.
-The two main types are ice hockey and field hockey and is mostly referred to simply as hockey.
+The two main types are ice hockey and field hockey, and the sport is mostly referred to simply as hockey.

-See the fact file below for more information on Hockey or alternatively download our comprehensive worksheet pack to utilise within the classroom or home environment.
+See the fact file below for more information on the hockey or alternatively, you can download our 24-page Hockey worksheet pack to utilise within the classroom or home environment.

-- The origin of ice hockey is unknown.
+- The precise origin of hockey is unknown.
 Many believe ice hockey probably evolved from the game of field hockey that had been played in Northern Europe for centuries.

 - In 1888, the first Amateur Hockey Association was formed.